jensbambauer/seriale/site/content/program.md

                           link: george-reese
                       details: "International digital series market: Current developments and co-production"
                     - title: DIMA Business Meetings
-                      type: one on one
+                      type: dima
                       length: 2
                       time: 11:30 | 11:30am
-                      details: "Bookable One-On-One Meetings where platforms, distributors, representatives of TV stations and media libraries can network with authors, producers and the creative industry."
+                      details: "Bookable One-On-One Meetings where platforms, distributors, representatives of TV stations and media libraries can network with authors, producers and the creative industry.
+Please register in advance, places are limited."
                     - title: "A look inside “Arthur”"
                       type: talk
                       length: 2
                       moderator:
                         - name: Can Taş
+                      guest:
+                        - name: Ettore Nicoletti
                       time: 11:30 | 11:30am
-                      details: "„Arthur“ was the most awarded web series in the world in 2016.
+                      details: "“Arthur“ was the most awarded web series in the world in 2016.
 This year, the long-awaited second season will be presented at Seriale.
 In a conversation with Ettore Nicoletti, who plays the title character, we take a look behind the special storytelling of the series, as well as inside the main character Arthur."
-                    - title: "The adventure “Per Aspera”"
+                    - title: "The adventure “Per Aspera“"
                       type: talk
                       length: 2
                       moderator:
                         - name: Isabella Pianto
-                      panelists:
+                      guest:
                         - name: Andrea Traina
                       time: 12:30 | 12:30am
-                      details: "The series „Per Aspera“ is an epic web series about origin, change and identity and both on screen and behind the scenes a great adventure and mystery.
+                      details: "The series “Per Aspera“ is an epic web series about origin, change and identity and both on screen and behind the scenes a great adventure and mystery.
 In conversation with Andrea Traina, the director of the series, we explore how from an educational project and cinema initiative in schools, a quality series was born."
                     - title: Break
                       length: 2
                       type: break